Fethard St Mogues GAA Club

+History

 Fethard GAA Club was founded in 1889 and was known as "The Hook".
 This name was changed to Erin Hope in the early 1900s.
 The first colours worn by the club was canary yellow and green.
 The club won its first county Junior B football title in 1917 and was then known as Fethard.
 Jim Byrne, who won 6 Leinster and 4 All Ireland senior football medals, was teaching in Poulfur at that time and was instrumental in getting that team together.
-Immigration in the 1930s and 1940s saw the club sink into virtual non-existence.
-In an effort to rejuvenate the club at this time the name was changed to its present name St Mogue in honour of the saint to whom the parish is dedicated.
+Emigration in the 1930s and 1940s saw the club sink into virtual non-existence.
+In an effort to rejuvenate the club at this time, the name was changed to its present name St Mogue in honour of the saint to whom the parish is dedicated.

 During the 1950s the club entered 7 a side competitions but no adult teams were fielded in local championships between 1959 and 1962.
-Hard work by Mikie Barden and Tom Hickey at underage level helped establish the club again in the early 1970s with hurling teams now being fielded.
-Famous stories of Fethard versus Saltmills being played in Gurtins with many ending up in the doctors afterwards are legendary!
+Mikie Barden and Tom Hickey at underage level helped establish the club again in the early 1970s with hurling teams now being fielded.

 The big breakthrough came in 1980 when the club won its first adult county title in the modern era when the junior B hurlers were victorious followed by the junior A footballers in 1984.
 John Hehir and Joe Foley were now training teams to county titles at underage level and this paid off with the great success at adult level of the 1990s winning junior A hurling 1992, intermediate football 93 and intermediate hurling 94.
 The club now fielded senior teams in both hurling and football and the football team reached the ultimate goal in winning the senior championship in 1998.
 They once again reached the Senior football final in 2013, however St. Martin's GAA were victorious in this match up.
 In 2017, the Intermediate A hurling team won the county championship and entered the Leinster Junior Club Hurling Championship for the first time in its history.
 They defeated John Locke's in the final to mark an historic first for the club.
-The progressed to the All Ireland final after defeating Brother Pearses in London in the quarter final and Sylane of Galway in the semi final.
+The progressed to the All Ireland final after defeating Brother Pearses in London in the quarter-final and Sylane of Galway in the semi-final.
 The All Ireland Junior final was played in Croke Park on Sunday 4 February 2018, but Fethard were defeated after Extra Time by Ardmore of Waterford.